nktnet1/jewire/README.md

 ### 2.3.
 Return Object

-The `jewire` function returns an object containing all named exports, including globally defined variables, functions and classes.
+All named exports, including globally defined variables, functions and classes are returned as keys within an object.

-The returned object also contains the key `__jewireContext__`, which is an object with the following properties:
+Additionally, the returned object contains the key `__jewireContext__` with the values being another object with the following properties:

 1. `rewire`: the return value of `rewire(modulePath)`.
 Please refer to the documentation for [rewire](https://github.com/jhnns/rewire) for further details.
 2. `hiddenExportInfo`: An object containing information about all hidden exports, of the form: